G-Souza-99/PetHotel/README.md

 The app aims to fix this by providing a space for other pet lover users to add in their houses as an alternative for other pets to stay in for a short time.
 As a frequent flyer I actually think this is an amazing solution.

-This Rails Web-App was developed by [@G-Souza-99](https://github.com/G-Souza-99), [@louro-ines](https://github.com/louro-ines), [@catiafalagueira](https://github.com/catiafalagueira) and @mateus as part of a sprint in which we had to develop an app from start to finish.
+This Rails Web-App was developed by [@G-Souza-99](https://github.com/G-Souza-99), [@louro-ines](https://github.com/louro-ines), [@catiafalagueira](https://github.com/catiafalagueira) and [@macafadeal](https://github.com/macafadeal) as part of a sprint in which we had to develop an app from start to finish.
 It was generated using the [lewagon templates](https://github.com/lewagon/rails-templates) during our time in the [Le Wagon coding bootcamp](https://www.lewagon.com)

 The idea was taken as an rbnb but for pets to stay instead of humans.
 This is a solution to a problem that only pet owners have.